SolaceLabs/solace-intellij-plugin/README.md

 # Solace PubSub+ Event Portal Plugin for IntelliJ IDEA

 <!-- Plugin description -->
 This plugin will connect to the Solace PubSub+ Event Portal pull down various object to display in IntelliJ.

+This repository contains one way of using Event Portal in your Software Development Lifecycle.
+Check out the [Supercharge your Software Development Lifecycle with PubSub+ Event Portal](https://solace.com/blog/software-development-lifecycle-with-event-portal) blog to learn about other ways you can use Event Portal to throughout your SDLC.

 To use it, you must login to the Solace Event Portal and create a token.
 It should have the following permissions: